College (2008 film)

 College is a 2008 American comedy film starring Drake Bell, Andrew Caldwell, and Kevin Covais and directed by first-time director Deb Hagan.
 The story follows three high school seniors, who spend the weekend visiting Fieldmont University for freshman orientation, and get involved in various antics.

-It was released on August 29, 2008, by Metro-Goldwyn-Mayer Pictures.
+It was released on August 29, 2008, by Metro-Goldwyn-Mayer Pictures through MGM Distribution Co..
 The film was universally panned by critics and grossed $6 million worldwide against its $7 million budget.